OSGeo/grass/lib/python/pygrass/docs/raster.rst

 Raster
 ======

-PyGrass use 4 different Raster classes, that respect the 4 different approaches of C grass API.
+PyGRASS uses 4 different Raster classes, that respect the 4 different approaches of GRASS-C API.
 The read access is row wise for :ref:`RasterRow-label` and :ref:`RasterRowIO-label` and additionally cached in the RowIO class.
-Booth classes write sequentially.
+Both classes write sequentially.
 RowIO is row cached, :ref:`RasterSegment-label` and :ref:`RasterNumpy-label` are tile cached for reading and writing therefore a randomly access is possible.
 Hence RasterRow and RasterRowIO should be used in case for fast (cached) row read access and RasterRow for fast sequential writing.
-Segment and Numpy should be used for random access, but numpy only for files not larger than 2GB.
+Segment and Numpy should be used for random access, but Numpy only for files not larger than 2GB.